Dancing with the Stars (American TV series) season 15: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

-Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-Couples are listed in the order they performed.
+Couples performed either the cha-cha-cha or foxtrot, and are listed in the order they performed.

 Week 2: Top 12

-Couples are listed in the order they performed.
+Couples performed either the jive or quickstep, and are listed in the order they performed.

 Week 3: Iconic Dances Week

-Celebrities chose an iconic routine from the previous fourteen seasons and tried to make it as "iconic" as it was previously.
+Celebrities chose an iconic routine from the previous fourteen seasons and tried to make it as "iconic" as it previously had been.
 Couples are listed in the order they performed.
 There was a double elimination this week.

 Week 4: Opponents' Choice Week

-Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Paula Abdul, Bruno Tonioli.

 All of the celebrities selected a dance style for one of their opponents.
 Paula Abdul served as guest judge.
 Couples are listed in the order they performed.

 Week 5: Guilty Pleasures Week

 The two couples with the highest total cumulative point average became team captains and selected teams for the Team Freestyle.
 The captains were Gilles & Peta and Shawn & Derek.
 Due to a presidential debate on October 22, this week of competition consisted of two performance shows: October 22 and 23.
 There was no elimination.
 Couples are listed in the order they performed.